truenas/documentation/content/TruenasApps/_index.md

 For more information on screens and screen functions, refer to the UI Reference article on [Apps Screens]({{< relref "SCALE/SCALEUIReference/Apps/_index.md" >}}).

-## Managing Apps Configuration
+## Setting Up the Apps Service

 Use the **Configuration** dropdown to access the **Choose Pool**, **Unset Pool**, **Manage Container Images**, and **Settings** options.

-### Choosing the Application Pool
+### Choosing the Apps Pool

-You are prompted to [select the pool for apps](#choosing-the-apps-pool) the first time you click on **Apps**.
+You are prompted to select the pool for apps the first time you click on **Apps**.
 You can exit out of this if you are not ready to deploy apps or do not have a pool configured for apps to use for storage.
 You must set the pool before you can add any application.

-We recommend keeping the application use case in mind when choosing a pool.
-Select a pool with enough space for all the applications you intend to use.
-For stability, we recommend using SSD storage for the applications pool.

 Select the pool and click **Save**.
 If you close the dialog to set the pool later, click **Configuration > Choose Pool** to set the pool.

 {{< trueimage src="/images/SCALE/Apps/AppsSettingsChoosePool.png" alt="Choosing a Pool for Apps" id="Choosing a Pool for Apps" >}}

-If you want to set up new datasets to store your application data in a location separate from other storage on your system, create the datasets before installing the application.
-For example, create the datasets for the Nextcloud app before installing the app.

-{{< include file="/static/includes/AppsVMsNoHTTPS.md" >}}
+{{< include file="/static/includes/apps/AppsPool.md" >}}

-{{< trueimage src="/images/SCALE/SystemSettings/SystemSettingsGUISettingsSCALE.png" alt="General System Settings" id="General System Settings" >}}

-See [Advanced Guidance](#advanced-guidance) below for more information about apps pool selection and datasets.

 ### Unsetting the Apps Pool

 To select a different pool for apps to use, click **Configuration > Unset Pool**.
 This turns off the apps service until you choose another pool for apps to use.

+### Understanding App Storage Volumes

+The **ix-apps** dataset is the base-level storage volume for app data.
+Additionally, configuration options for individual apps include one or more of the following storage types: ixVolume datasets, host path datasets, SMB share volumes, and Tmpfs.

+{{< include file="/static/includes/apps/AppsDatasets.md" >}}

 ### Configuring Apps Settings